jitsi/lib-jitsi-meet/doc/API.md

     - `disableRtx` - (optional) boolean property (default to false).
 Enables/disable the use of RTX.
     - `disabledCodec` - the mime type of the code that should not be negotiated on the peerconnection.
     - `preferredCodec` the mime type of the codec that needs to be made the preferred codec for the connection.
+    - `noTurnsOnSafari` - boolean property (default false).
+Disables use of tls "turns" ice servers on Safari because it has a bug and can't connect when the certificate is from Let's Encrypt (and maybe other CAs) (see: https://b.webkit.org/show_bug.cgi?id=219274)
     - `disableH264` - __DEPRECATED__.
 Use `disabledCodec` instead.
     - `preferH264` - __DEPRECATED__.
 Use `preferredCodec` instead.